Refine Your Search

 - Cover and refrigerate unused portion.

-- For best results, have your veterinarian monitor your dog's condition.
+- Have your veterinarian monitor your pet's condition.

 Adult maintenance - using 13 oz (370 g) can

 |Weight of Dog - lb (kg)||Amount per Day|